lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/system_atlas.md

 #### LSF

-The batch sytem on Atlas is LSF.
+The batch system on Atlas is LSF.
 For general information on LSF, please follow [this link](platform_lsf.md).

 #### Submission of Parallel Jobs